Aquafortis/woo-align-buttons/README.txt

 = Troubleshooting =

-If you are having issues with a modified theme, there are some options in the `wooalign-public.js` file you can try.
+If you are having issues with a modified theme, try using the alternate script.
-Just uncomment the appropriate lines, save the file, and clear any caches you may have.
-Path to file: `/wp-content/plugins/woo-align-buttons/public/js/wooalign-public.js`
+Replace the script in: `/wp-content/plugins/woo-align-buttons/public/js/wooalign-public.js` With the script in: `/wp-content/plugins/woo-align-buttons/public/js/global/wooalign-public.js` The alternate script also has an experimental function to align Product Titles.
 Note: As mentioned above, if your theme has been heavily modified and the buttons are outside of the original scope, you may have to consider using another theme.

 == Screenshots ==